-- 2. Connect the USB mass-storage device to a Branch Gateway USB port. - 3.
-Enter restore usb usbdevice0 backup-name, where backup-name is the backup directory path and file name on the USB mass-storage device.
+- 1. Make sure you have a backup of Branch Gateway on a USB mass-storage device. - 2.
+Connect the USB mass-storage device to Branch Gateway USB port. - 3.
+Enter restore usb usbdevice0 backup-name, where backup-name is the backup directory path and file name on the USB mass-storage device. - 4.
 Before unplugging the USB mass-storage device, use the safe-removal usb command to safely remove the USB mass-storage device.

-Replicating a Branch Gateway using a USB mass-storage device
+Replicating Branch Gateway using a USB mass-storage device

-The following procedure is useful for replicating a Branch Gateway that has become faulty.
+The following procedure is useful for replicating Branch Gateway that has become faulty.
 Since the backup command backs up all the gateway configuration files, but does not back up any firmware files, the main task is to add the various firmware files before running restore.

-When adding files to a backup directory on a USB mass-storage device, follow the file and directory naming convention, detailed in Sample backup directory after backup on page 86, to enable a successful restore.
+When adding files to a backup directory on a USB mass-storage device, follow the file and directory naming convention to enable a successful restore.

-- Make sure you have a backup of the faulty Branch Gateway on a USB mass-storage device.
-Refer to Backing up administration and configuration files using a USB mass-storage device on page 85. - 2.
-Transfer the media modules, including the S8300 if installed, from the faulty Branch Gateway into the corresponding slots of the new Branch Gateway. - 3.
+1. Make sure you have a backup of the faulty Branch Gateway on a USB mass-storage device.

+- 2. Transfer the media modules, including the S8300 if installed, from the faulty Branch Gateway into the corresponding slots of the new Branch Gateway. - 3.
 Connect the new Branch Gateway to a power source. - 4.
 In the new Branch Gateway, enter show image version to find out which of the two image banks holds the older Branch Gateway firmware version, and what version it is. - 5.
-If the new Branch Gateway firmware version is below 26.x.y, you must replace it with firmware version 26.x.y or higher, in order to enable the restore option.

-To do so:

-- a.
-Download the Branch Gateway firmware from the Avaya support Website (http://www.avaya.com/support) to an FTP/TFTP server. - b.
-Download the Branch Gateway firmware from the FTP/TFTP server to the new Branch Gateway.

-Assuming that Bank A holds the older firmware version, enter copy ftp sw_imageA filename ip, where filename is the full path and file name of the firmware file, and ip is the IP address of the FTP server.
-Alternatively, enter copy tftp sw_imageA filename ip if you are downloading from a TFTP server.

-- 6. If the new Branch Gateway firmware version is 26.x.y or above, add a Branch Gateway firmware to the USB mass-storage device, as follows: - a.
-From the Avaya support Website, download to your PC the same version of Branch Gateway firmware as was running in the faulty Branch Gateway. - b.
+If the new Branch Gateway firmware version is below 26.x.y, you must replace it with firmware version 26.x.y or higher, in order to enable the restore option. - 6.
+If the new Branch Gateway firmware version is 26.x.y or above, add Branch Gateway firmware to the USB mass-storage device, as follows: - a.
+From Avaya support Website, download to your PC the same version of Branch Gateway firmware as was running in the faulty Branch Gateway. - b.
 Insert the USB mass-storage device into the PC's USB port. - c.
-Copy the Branch Gateway firmware file to the root backup directory in the USB massstorage device. - 7.
+Copy Branch Gateway firmware file to the root backup directory in the USB massstorage device. - 7.
 Add the firmware files of the media modules to the USB mass-storage device, as follows: - a.
-From the Avaya support Website, download to your PC the firmware files of the media modules installed in the gateway.

-For each media module, download all firmware corresponding to the various hardware vintage/suffix versions available for that module.
+From Avaya support Website, download to your PC the firmware files of the media modules installed in the gateway. - For each media module, download all firmware corresponding to the various hardware vintage/suffix versions available for that module.
 If you are not sure which media modules you have, you can download the firmware files of all media modules.
-The restore operation uses only the files needed.
+The restore operation uses only the files needed. - b.

-- b.
 Insert the USB mass-storage device into the PC's USB port. - c.
-Copy the firmware files from the PC to the MM subdirectory in the USB mass-storage device.

-Do not change the firmware file names.

-- 8. You can optionally add the firmware files of the IP phones to the USB mass-storage device, as follows: - a.
-From the Avaya support Website, download to your PC the firmware files (booter and application) of up to two supported IP phones, as well as the 1 or 2 file. - b.
+Copy the firmware files from the PC to the MM sub directory in the USB mass-storage device. - Do not change the firmware file names. - 8.
+You can optionally add the firmware files of the IP phones to the USB mass-storage device, as follows: - a.
+From Avaya support Website, download to your PC the firmware files (booter and application) of up to two supported IP phones, as well as the or file. - b.
 Insert the USB mass-storage device into the PC's USB port. - c.
 Copy the IP phone files from the PC to the USB mass-storage device.

-Place them in the IPPHONE subdirectory under the root backup directory.
+Place them in the IPPHONE sub directory under the root backup directory.
 Do not change the names of the downloaded files.